 Marion has a strong research portfolio covering a wide area of local, national and international research projects.
 She is a strong advocate of patient partnership and has co-chaired the Nottingham Stroke Research Partnership Group for 10 years.

 She was awarded an MBE in the Queens New Year Honours list 2012 for her service to stroke rehabilitation and stroke survivors.
-Marion is an international advisor for stroke and stroke rehabilitation research in Sweden, Norway and Australia and holds honorary professorial positions at the University of Gothenburg and the University of Queensland.
+Marion has been an international advisor for stroke and stroke rehabilitation research in Sweden, Norway and Australia and has held honorary professorial positions at the University of Gothenburg and the University of Queensland.

 In 2020 I achieved accreditation as an AoEC Coach.

 I am committed to excellence in teaching and always ensure the student experience is at the centre of all my teaching duties.

 I teach on the MSc Rehabilitation Psychology Course and was course convener for the Stroke Rehabilitation module until 2020.
 This module is always in great demand and includes home and international students.
 Year on year the course student evaluation metrics demonstrate that the teaching is of the highest quality.

 Until 2020 I have taught each year on the European Stroke Masters Programme.
 Danube University, Krems, Austria.

 I helped set up a new Rehabilitation Doctoral Training Centre (the first in the School of Medicine).